Fujifilm X-E3 vs Panasonic GH2

-Reasons to prefer the Panasonic Lumix DMC-GH2:
+Arguments in favor of the Panasonic Lumix DMC-GH2:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.